-There are two main points this episode: The lengths a mothers will go to in order to protect her children and what happens when the child in question isn’t important.
-It is about mothers episode but it is also an episode that perfectly highlights the fact that the show-runners could have ignored race, but, they chose not to ignore it.
+There are two main points to episode 6: The lengths a mother will go to in order to protect her children and what happens when the child in question isn’t important.
+It is about mothers, in episode 6, but it is also an episode that perfectly highlights the fact that the show-runners could have ignored race, but, they chose not to ignore it.
 In too many period drama, the writers and directors do not include characters of color in the main or supporting cast and excuse themselves by claiming “history.”
 When they are included, often there is no sense of the terrible struggle these characters would have endured.
-But in Harlots, the importance of women is highlighted by also including small discussions of race.
+But in episode 6 and Harlots general, the importance of women is highlighted by also including small discussions of race.
 Charlotte has turmoil in her life but it will not be the same as Harriet’s and Daniel Marney may be a harlot but he will never endure the same things as William.
-This episode sets the stage for the next to and is vital to finally getting resolution to our characters and having them become grounded in themselves and their relationships (except Lucy — I don’t like Lucy).
+This episode sets the stage for the next to and is vital to finally get a resolution to our characters and having them become grounded in themselves and their relationships.

 —– Spoilers Below —–